frennkie/office_weather/README.md

 CREATE CONTINUOUS QUERY cq_tmp_1h_for_1y ON climate BEGIN SELECT mean(value) AS value, max(value) AS max, min(value) AS min INTO climate.y.tmp FROM climate.autogen.tmp GROUP BY time(1h), * END
 ```

-In your Influxdb create a new measurement called "forever" and insert the retention policy configuration.
-This will be used for Grafana.
+In your Influxdb create a new retention policy called "forever" and insert the settings that will be used in Grafana.

 ```
 CREATE RETENTION POLICY "forever" ON testing DURATION INF REPLICATION 1